|

 V(fill) = V(fill-horizontal-cylinder) + V(fill-rectangle)

-Volume of an oval tank is calculated by finding the area, A, of the end, which is the shape of a stadium, and multiplying it by the length, l.
+To calculate volume of an oval tank find the area, A, of the end, which is the shape of a stadium, and multiply it by the length, l.
 A = πr2 + 2ra and it can be proven that r = w/2 and a = h - w where h>w must always be true.
 Therefore:

-Volume of fill of a vertical oval tank is best calculated if we assume it is 2 halves of a cylinder separated by a rectangular tank.
-With r = w/2 = hieght of the semicircle ends, we can define 3 general fill position areas.
+To calculate fill volume of a vertical oval tank it is best if we assume it is 2 halves of a cylinder separated by a rectangular tank.
+With r = w/2 = height of the semicircle ends, we can define 3 general fill position areas.

 We treat a capsule as a sphere of diameter d split in half and separated by a cylinder of diameter d and height a.
 Where r = d/2.